alrik11es/ph2p/README.md

 Experimental "thing" for PHP application clouds

 ##The idea
-In the PHP would be useful to have a protocol or a library that allows the dev to create a distributed cloud.
+In the PHP world would be useful to have a protocol or a library that allows the dev to create a distributed cloud.
 This is a big task but we can do it.

 The next example is just an idea "not implemented yet"
 ```php